RobsonFSousa/dio-people-management/README.md

-# dio-people-management
+# dio-person-management
-API for managing people using SpringBoot
+API for managing person using SpringBoot